ochorocho/tdk/.gitpod/info.md

 # TDK setup is running ...

-see the terminal below for details.
+See the terminal below for details.
+Once finished TYPO3 will open in a separate tab

 ### Database: